 The type of lifestyle we choose is important for our overall quality of life.
 For those of us who didn't grow up in a home focused on making health and earth-conscious decisions, the transition to choosing safer products and less consumptive habits can feel like it comes at the cost of great sacrifice.
 It may seem as though the sacrifices are both convenience, effectiveness, and cost — some people even assume that organic foods taste worse than their conventional counterparts simply because they are "healthy".

 The good news is that making green lifestyle changes can be as simple as you'd like it to be.
 Start with easy swaps and, when you're ready, move on to bigger things.
-And none of it has to be complicated or expensive.
+None of it has to be complicated or expensive.
 As with anything, there are ways to do it on a budget - or go fancy and go all out.
 From personal care products to ways to green your home, you can find products and methods that can meet you where your needs are.
-Let's look at some of the simpler ways that you can achieve your goals without spending a fortune to do so.

 DIY as Much As You Can

 There was a time when the smell of bleach, synthetic pine, or ammonia was synonymous with 'clean' but that's no longer the case.
 Not only are most commercially available cleaning products toxic, but they are also quite expensive.
 For pennies on the dollar, you can create your own cleaning products that work every bit as well, won't leave gross residues, and will leave you feeling great about doing something great for your home and your health.